alessiomatricardi/mib-api-gateway/README.md

 ## Team info

 - The *squad id* is **4**
-- The *team leader* is Riccardo Bonini
+- The *team leader* is Davide Fiorini

 #### Members